HTreschl/DFS-Optimizer/README.md

+# DFS Optimizer

-A library designed to run sims and optimize lineups for DFS.
+A library designed to run sims and optimize lineups for DFS using python's pulp module.
 Includes NFL and MLB.

+# NFL Example